SNOMED-Documents/snomed-editorial-guide/pharmaceutical-dose-form.md

 736474004 |Has dose form intended site (attribute)|

   * Dose form intended site describes the general anatomic location that the dose form has been formulated for administration to or at.
 The intended site is not intended to describe a precise site or route of administration.
-For example, eye drops (prepared for ocular intended site) are subject to pharmacopoeial standards for pH, and sterility.
+For example, eye drops (prepared for ocular intended site) are subject to pharmacopoeial standards for pH and sterility.

 410675002 |Route of administration (attribute)|

-  * The route of administration is the path by which the product is taken into or makes contact with the body, and is a property of the administration action.
+  * The route of administration is the path by which the product is taken into, or makes contact with, the body and is a property of the administration action.
 The route of administration of a medication is determined by the prescriber in their prescription dosage instructions for a particular patient.

 736479009 |Dose form intended site (intended site)|